vxmpycl1t/Drag-Race-Simulator/README.md

  * Detailed Challenges *
  * Choose the lipsync assassin for your season *
  * ...

+ # 07/04/2022
+* Added first version of Untucked
+* Added first version of All Stars 7 format
+* Added Canada's DR S3, DR France S1 and DR Down Under S2 Queens
+* Updated stats of the DR España S2 queens
+* Updated drag names/ names
+* Now in every All Stars format the queens can choose a lipstick based on their relationship with the bottom queens

  # 04/13/2022
 * Added the Lipsync LaLaPaRUZa Smackdown from season 14